 Definition of an "Into" Product

-"Into ______________'s (the "Receiving Transmission Provider") Transmission System Border, Seller's Daily Choice" means that, in accordance with the provisions set forth below, (1) the Product will be delivered to an interface ("Interface") either (a) on the Receiving Transmission Provider's transmission system border or (b) from a source of generation within the control area of the Receiving Transmission Provider, which Interface, in either case, the Receiving Transmission Provider designates as available for delivery of the Product into its control area; and (2) Seller has the right on a daily prescheduled basis to designate the Interface at which the Energy will be delivered.
+"Into ______________'s (the "Receiving Transmission Provider") Transmission System Border, Seller's Daily Choice" means that, in accordance with the provisions set forth below, (1) the Product will be delivered to an interface or point of interconnection ("Interface") either (a) on the Receiving Transmission Provider's transmission system border or (b) from a source of generation within the control area of the Receiving Transmission Provider, which Interface, in either case, the Receiving Transmission Provider designates as available for delivery of the Product into its control area; and (2) Seller has the right on a daily prescheduled basis to designate the Interface at which the Product will be delivered.
 An "Into" Product shall be subject to the following provisions:

 Scheduling.
-Subject to the provisions of Section 6, not later than the scheduling deadline agreed to by Buyer and Seller, or in the absence thereof, in accordance with the practice of the Receiving Transmission Provider (the "Scheduling Deadline"), Seller shall notify Buyer ("Seller's Notification") of the Interface where Seller will deliver the Energy for the next delivery day (the "Designated Interface").
+Subject to the provisions of Section 6, not later than the scheduling deadline agreed to by Buyer and Seller, or in the absence thereof, in accordance with the practice of the Receiving Transmission Provider (the "Scheduling Deadline"), Seller shall notify Buyer ("Seller's Notification") of the Interface where Seller will deliver the Product for the next delivery day (the "Designated Interface").

 2. Availability Of “Firm Transmission” To Buyer At Designated Interface; "Timely Request For Transmission."
-In determining availability to Buyer of next-day firm transmission from the Designated Interface (“Firm Transmission”), a "Timely Request for Transmission" shall mean arequest properly completed request for Firm Transmission made by Buyer in accordance with the controlling tariff procedures, which shall be submitted to the Receiving Transmission Provider no later than 15 minutes afterthe time of delivery of Seller's Notification, provided, however, if the Receiving Transmission Provider is not accepting requests for Firm Transmission at the time of Seller's Notification, then such request by Buyer shall be made within 15 minutes of the time at which the Receiving Transmission Provider first opens thereafter for purposes of accepting requests for Firm Transmission.
+In determining availability to Buyer of next-day firm transmission from the Designated Interface (“Firm Transmission”), a "Timely Request for Transmission" shall mean a properly completed request for Firm Transmission made by Buyer in accordance with the controlling tariff procedures, which request shall be submitted to the Receiving Transmission Provider no later than 15 minutes after delivery of Seller's Notification, provided, however, if the Receiving Transmission Provider is not accepting requests for Firm Transmission at the time of Seller's Notification, then such request by Buyer shall be made within 15 minutes of the time at which the Receiving Transmission Provider first opens thereafter for purposes of accepting requests for Firm Transmission.

 Rights Of Buyer And Seller Depending Upon Availability Of/Timely Request For Firm Transmission.

 Timely Request for Firm Transmission made by Buyer, Accepted by the Receiving Transmission Provider and Purchased by Buyer.
-If a Timely Request for Firm Transmission is made by Buyer and is accepted by the Receiving Transmission Provider and Buyer purchases such Firm Transmission, then Seller shall deliver and Buyer shall receive the Energy at the Designated Interface.
+If a Timely Request for Firm Transmission is made by Buyer and is accepted by the Receiving Transmission Provider and Buyer purchases such Firm Transmission, then Seller shall deliver and Buyer shall receive the Product at the Designated Interface.